Python-PyQt/PyQt6-Docs/descriptions/QtCore/QElapsedTimer-ClockType-e.rst

 PerformanceCounter
 ..................

-This clock uses the Windows functions ``QueryPerformanceCounter`` and ``QueryPerformanceFrequency`` to access the system's high-precision performance counter.
-Since this counter may not be available on all systems, :sip:ref:`~PyQt6.QtCore.QElapsedTimer` will fall back to the ``\ :sip:ref:`~PyQt6.QtCore.QElapsedTimer.ClockType.TickCounter``` clock automatically, if this clock cannot be used.
+This clock uses the Windows functions ``QueryPerformanceCounter`` and ``QueryPerformanceFrequency`` to access the system's performance counter.

 This clock is monotonic and does not overflow.